Donard20/Donard20/README.md

 - 🌱 I’m currently learning Python from DICT.

-- ❓ Ask me about anything related to Designing stack and related technologies
+- 💻 I also want to learn Web Development and Mobile Development.

-- ⚡ Fun fact: I used to be a Graphic Designer in a famous restaurant chain  in the Philippines in 2010-2012.
+- ⚡I used to be a Graphic Designer in a famous restaurant chain  in the Philippines in 2010-2012.

 <br/>